Unidirectional network: Applications

-Use
+Usage

 Unidirectional network devices are typically used to guarantee information security or protection of critical digital systems, such as Industrial control systems, from cyber attacks.
 While use of these devices is common in high security environments such as defense, where they serve as connections between two or more networks of differing security classifications, the technology is also being used to enforce one-way communications outbound from critical digital systems to untrusted networks connected to the Internet.

 The physical nature of unidirectional networks only allows data to pass from one side of a network connection to another, and not the other way around.
 This can be from the "low side" or untrusted network, to the "high side" or trusted network, or vice versa.
 In the first case, data in the high side network is kept confidential and users retain access to data from the low side.
 Such functionality can be attractive if sensitive data is stored on a network which requires connectivity with the Internet: the high side can receive Internet data from the low side, but no data on the high side are accessible to Internet-based intrusion.
 In the second case, a safety-critical physical system can be made accessible for online monitoring, yet be insulated from all Internet-based attacks that might seek to cause physical damage.
 In both cases, the connection remains unidirectional even if both the low and the high network are compromised, as the security guarantees are physical in nature.

 There are two general models for using unidirectional network connections.
 In the classical model, the purpose of the data diode is to prevent export of classified data from a secure machine while allowing import of data from an insecure machine.
 In the alternative model, the diode is used to allow export of data from a protected machine while preventing attacks on that machine.
 These are described in more detail below.